Neighborhood Electric Vehicle:

 As you can see, what might be a "limitation" in a car to be driven to work by grown-ups might be a real plus in a car to be driven to school and Pizza Hut by a teenaged driver.

 Now, the neighborhood electric vehicle is not guaranteed to package up your high-schooler in bubble wrap and deliver them safe and sound to their 21st birthday party...

-...but I can certainly see how Mom and Dad could sleep better at night with little Billy or Susie's first car being an NEV!
+...but I can certainly see how Mom and Dad could sleep better at night with young Jordan or Hunter's first car being an NEV!

 Back to Neighborhood Electric Cars.